SamChakwera/TeeDesignHub/README.md

-# TeeDesignHub AI-Powered 3D Website Built with React and ThreeJS
+# TeeDesignHub: AI-Powered 3D Website Built with React and ThreeJS

 ## Project Overview
 In this project, we build an AI-powered 3D website using React and ThreeJS.
 The website showcases a product in 3D, giving users an interactive experience with the product.
 We also infuse the website with artificial intelligence using DALLE AI to generate custom images.